Kingman Reef: Ecology

 The percentage of the total fish biomass on the reef is made up of 85% apex predators, creating a high level of competition for food and nutrients among local organisms – particularly sharks, jacks, and other carnivores.
 The threatened green sea turtles that frequent nearby Palmyra Atoll travel to Kingman Reef to forage and bask on the coral rubble spits at low tide.

 However, above sea level, the reef is usually barren of macroorganisms.
-Mainly constructed of dead and dried coral skeletons, providing only calcite as a source of nutrients, the small and narrow strips of dry land are only habitable by a handful of species for short periods of time.
-Most flora which begin to grow above water – primarily coconut palms – die out quickly due to the fierce tides and lack of resources necessary to sustain plant life.
+Mainly constructed of dead and dried coral skeletons, providing only calcite as a source of nutrients, the small and narrow strips of dry land are only habitable by a handful of species for short periods.
+Most flora that begin to grow above water—primarily coconut palms—die out quickly due to the fierce tides and lack of resources necessary to sustain plant life.

 National Wildlife Refuge

 On September 1, 2000, the Navy relinquished its control over Kingman Reef to the U.S. Fish and Wildlife Service.
 On January 18, 2001, Secretary of the Interior Bruce Babbitt created the Kingman Reef National Wildlife Refuge during his final days in office with Secretary's Order 3223.
 It is composed of the emergent coral rubble spits and all waters out to 12 nmi.
 While there are only 3 acre of land, 483754 acre of water area is included in the Refuge.
 Along with six other islands, the reef was administered as part of the Pacific Remote Islands National Wildlife Refuge Complex.
 In January 2009, that entity was upgraded to the Pacific Remote Islands Marine National Monument by President George W. Bush.
+In 2025, this was renamed Pacific Islands Heritage Marine National Monument.